ibm-cloud-docs/secure-enterprise/bp-da.md

 ### Composability
 {: #composability}

-A fundamental principle of a deployable architecture is composability, which enables the creation of a broader [deployable architecture stack](/docs/secure-enterprise?topic=secure-enterprise-config-stack) by combining multiple deployable architectures.
+A fundamental principle of a deployable architecture is composability, which enables the creation of a broader deployable architecture by stacking multiple deployable architectures together.
 This modular approach allows for maximum flexibility and reusability of automation resources.

 To achieve composability, a deployable architecture should be designed to: